Arts & Crafts Kitchens

 Recreating an Arts & Crafts Kitchen

-The late Arts & Crafts kitchen had evolved far beyond the its spare, utilitarian, Victorian beginnings.
-It had become a efficient meal preparation and cleanup center with cold and dry storage, distinct preparation areas, running water, electricity, and even sanitary waste disposal.
+The Arts & Crafts kitchen evolved far beyond the spare, utilitarian, Victorian beginnings.
+By the end of the Era, it had become an efficient meal preparation and cleanup center with cold and dry storage, distinct preparation areas, running water, electricity, and even sanitary waste disposal.
 General Electric had already invented and was selling the kitchen sink disposer that was later to become a market leader as the "Dispos-all".
 Still not quite the modern kitchen of today, but very close.

 The modern Arts & Crafts kitchen is only a distant relative of the actual kitchens of the Arts & Crafts period.
 In fact, the contemporary kitchen is more accurately a modern kitchen in the Arts & Crafts style.
 What kitchen designers have done is take the best design elements of the Arts & Crafts house and combine them with modern kitchen features to produce a hybrid kitchen that looks and feels like it could have been completely at home in an Arts & Crafts house.
 But, it is anything but historically accurate.
 And, if it were, who would want it?